chrislaney/SpotifyStats/FinalDesignReport/readme.md

 Black Box
 Performance
 Unit test
+Results; Confirmed via induction of test case 1, 9 and 11 where we test speed and the plotting accuracy of graphs

-11)	User Interface Data Transfer Correctly
+19)	User Interface Data Transfer Correctly
 Ensure clean data transfer from middleware/parser to front end graphs
 Input: Data objects from parser
 Output: Data objects in front end / Correct graphs